exasim-project/NeoFOAM/doc/basics/database.rst

 Database
 ========

-NeoFOAM uses a document-based database to store the data.
-This general purpose database stores data in a collection of documents.
-Each document is pair of strings and values that are validate with a custom validator function as shown in the the following class diagram:
+NeoFOAM uses a document-based database, which stores data in a collection of documents.
+Each document is pair of strings and values that are validated with a custom validator function as shown in the the following class diagram:

 .. mermaid::